mainmatter/excellent/README.markdown

 Acknowledgements
 ----------------

 Excellent is based on roodi by Marty Andrews.
-However, it will get more functionaliy than rodi in the future.
+However, it will get more functionaliy than roodi in the future.

 Author
 ------